 Today the visit is made from an artificial entrance that was built to facilitate access.
 It is open Monday to Sunday 8.00-15.00.
 Guided tours from 8.30 every hour until 14:30.
 Entrance ticket €4.

-How to get to the cave: Better use your own transport as the public bus leaves you 4,5 km far from the cave.
+How to get to the cave: I suggest you rent a car as the public bus will leave you 4.5 km away from the cave.

 Sounion Cape and the Temple of Poseidon Sunset